-- Pastoral visits Deacons who visit elders, the sick and others
+- The Pastor visits elders, the sick and others, as do Deacons.

 - Groups meet to prepare for the annual SnowBall Bazaar, including making crafts

 - Sharing our building with the local community, including AA, NA, Nurse First, Bennington Choral Society, Wits End, Grief Support Group, and yoga groups

 As of January 2018, Mark is serving as Co-Pastor of Second Congregational Church.
 Raised in the United Methodist Church, Mark found a spiritual home in the UCC in 2007.
 Originally from Western Pennsylvania, Mark graduated from Pittsburgh Theological Seminary in 2017 having attained a BA from the University of Tampa in 2000.
 Mark draws on his background in theatre, music, and storytelling in leading worship.